Wappshat History, Family Crest & Coats of Arms

 Another 50 words (4 lines of text) are included under the topic Early Wappshat Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Wappshat family to Ireland
+Migration of the Wappshat family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Wappshat or a variant listed above: Thomas Warden settled in Virginia in 1623; James and Joseph Warden settled in New York State in 1804; William Warden settled in Virginia in 1774.